alyboba/cfms-website.github.io/src/site/_drafts/call-for-applications-travel-awards-to-agm-2017.md

 Call for Applicants – CFMS Travel Awards

 The CFMS and MD Financial Management have set aside funds to provide for travel awards for students interested in attending our Annual General Meeting, held September 22-24, 2017 in Ottawa, Ontario.
-Details can be found here.
+Details can be found [**here**](https://www.cfms.org/resources/md-travel-awards.html).

 Deadline is August 25, 2017.